ONNC/onnc/docs/api/statistics.md

 Counter counter {"name of counter", "description of counter", 0};
 ```

-The lines above, which includes the lib and uses the `onnc` namespace, should be defined at the beginning wherever the user wants to embed a counter.

 ### Constructor

-Declare a `Counter` type `counter` by the constructor.
-There is only **one** instance for an unique name for a counter, which means all counters shared the same name, are pointed to the same object.
+Declare a `Counter` type instance by the constructor.
+It takes `counter` as the example in the following sample codes.

+There is only **one** instance for an unique name of a counter.
+In other word, all counters of the same name are pointed to the same object.
+The `Counter` instance can be regarded as a reference object.

 ```cpp
 Counter counter {name, description, value, allowPrint};